Do you know how to recognize “acceleration” in a graph, at a glance?

 Now look, for example, at this 111-year record of sea-level at Honolulu, juxtaposed with carbon dioxide (CO2):

-(Click for interactive version, in which you can hover your mouse cursor over the traces to see the values.)
+(Click on the graph for an interactive version, in which you can hover your mouse cursor over the traces to see the values.)

 The green trace is CO2.
 Do you see that CO2 rise accelerated, quite dramatically, after WWII?